Classic Excitebike Game Online - Play Fun NES Bike Race Game

 Use the arrow keys to navigate.
 Left and Right Arrow Key = Up and End Wheelie.
 Up and Down Arrow Key = Change lane.

-Excitebike is a motocross racing video game franchise made by Nintendo.
-It debuted as a game for the Famicom in Japan in 1984 and as a launch title for the NES in 1985.
-Whether the player chooses to race solo or against computer-assisted riders, they race against a certain time limit.
-The goal is to qualify for the Excitebike (the championship) race by coming in at third place or above in the challenge race (preliminary race).
-The times to beat are located on the stadium walls (for first place) and in the lower left corner (for third place).
-In any race, the best time is 8 seconds ahead of third place.
-ExciteBike has three modes of game-play.
-In Selection A, the player races solo.
-In Selection B, CPU players join the player.
-They act as another obstacle; hitting one from the back will cause the player to fall off the bike, while any CPU riders hitting the player's rear wheel will cause them to fall off.
-In Design Mode, the player has the ability to build his or her own racing tracks.
-The player can choose hills and obstacles of various sizes and place them, represented by the letters A-S. The player can also choose where to finish the lap, and how many laps there are (up to nine).
-After it is finished, the player can race the track in either Selection A or Selection B.
+Excitebike is a motocross racing video game franchise created by Nintendo.
+It first appeared as a game for the Famicom in Japan in 1984 and later as a launch title for the NES in 1985.
+In the bike game, players can race solo or against computer-controlled riders, all competing against a time limit.
+To qualify for the Excitebike championship race, players must finish the challenge race (preliminary race) in third place or higher.
+Time targets for first and third place are displayed on the stadium walls and in the lower left corner, respectively.
+The best time in any race is 8 seconds faster than third place.
+Excitebike offers three modes of gameplay.
+In Selection A, players race solo.
+In Selection B, CPU players join the race, acting as additional obstacles.
+Colliding with a CPU rider from behind causes the player to fall, while a CPU rider hitting the player's rear wheel also results in a fall.
+The game's Design Mode allows players to create their own racing tracks by selecting hills and obstacles of various sizes (represented by the letters A-S) and determining the finish line and number of laps (up to nine).
+Once a track is created, players can race on it in either Selection A or Selection B mode.

 Reception of the Excitebike Video Game